Skip to main content

 )

-Querying trace data for a sets of generators, areas or subregions
+Querying trace data for sets of projects, zones or subregions

 Often modelling or analysis will require a set of traces.
 For example, all the existing solar generators traces, all the wind REZ traces, or all the subregion demand traces.
 To query a set of traces the names of generators, REZ IDs, or subregion IDs can be retrieved from the IASR workbook using the isp-workbook-parser.
 Using isp-workbook-parser the workbook data can be exported to CSVs, and then required names, REZ IDs, or subregion IDs extracted, as shown below: